THE SHOP’S VALUES* None really. If it moves and you want to buy it, then please make an offer. That will include the

 *HOW MUCH FOR* Actually you should buy a book because you want to read it, not because it is cheap.
 This doesn’t give booksellers a license to overcharge (unless they can get away with it).
 Historically, cod liver oil was part of the bookselling pharmacy: when copyright law was codified in 1709, the statute that related specifically to booksellers required them to price books fairly.
 Any customer who thought the price of any book to be too high was liable to report it to the Archbishop of Canterbury: £5 per book sold was the fine.
-(Most of our second-hand books are £2, some are more but some are less.
+Most of our second-hand books are £2, some are more but some are less.
 We think it is all fair, but do report us to the Archbishop if you think not.
 (The current incumbent resembles a spanner, so don’t hold your breath.)

 *GENERAL STUFF* Here is an anti-wi-fi zone.
 The bookstore for sure thinks that the internet is a great thing, but that the written word is even greater.
 It abhors democracy and adores anarchy (hates postmodern, dodecaphonic slush, that best kept for the catastrophic French).
 Read the Sandspout’s pompous manifesto here.

 *WHO’S WHO* The owner is a crock of an ex-bookseller (a.k.a.
 Dicky the Book Spiv, read his tale here).
 The bookstore in Dolgellau can be described as his coffin bookshop, is not fitted out by an undertaker, but is a place to shelve tomes for the last time.

 *YOU KNOW MY NAME (LOOK UP THE NUMBER)*